 There are many ways that disruptive change can manifest itself.
 These include new products, changes to manufacturing that allow products to be sourced more cheaply, vertical integration to improve and extract cost from supply chains, and changes in distribution.

-THRG’s board acknowledges that environmental, social and governance (ESG) issues can present both opportunities and threats to long-term investment performance.
+THRG’s board acknowledges that ESG issues can present both opportunities and threats to long-term investment performance.
 THRG does not have an ESG mandate (and accordingly does not have an ESG or impact focused investment strategy and has not adopted any exclusionary screens) but the manager does take ESG factors into account as part of the investment process.